Secure Trust Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Secure Trust Bank’s changes.
-While utilising this technology is not a condition for acceptance on the Secure Trust Bank panel, demonstrating you can stay up to date with Secure Trust Bank’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel status.
+This software optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Secure Trust Bank’s changes.
+While utilising COMPLETIONmonitor is not a prerequisite for Secure Trust Bank , demonstrating you can stay up to date with Secure Trust Bank’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your firm’s panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+The system generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
 It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Secure Trust Bank

-Lenders often vary their requirements.
+Lenders frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Secure Trust Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes